Synopsis: Heralds of Valdemar

 Stars Mags, an orphan working at a mine operated by a cruel and greedy family.
 Details the transition of the Heralds from an informal apprenticeship type training to the more structured collegium education used in later novels.

 FoundationThe book starts with Mags being a unpaid and underfed worker (read slave) at the Pieters' mine.
 He has been told all of his short life that he is worthless because his parents were bandits.
 This existence ended when Herald Jakyr rescued him.
 It turns out that Cole Pieters had been stopping the Companion Dallen from getting to Mags.
 After this is taken care of to everyone except Pieters' satisfaction, Mags is brought down to the capital where the new Colledium is being built.
 Mags, unsurprisingly has trouble keeping up in classes and talking to his fellow trainees, not that he is complaining.
 He does ended up making some friends though.
 The first being Lena Marchand, a Bardic Trainee, who he finds crying after her pet rabbit died.
 Meanwhile, there are some foreign envoys that are causing problems.

-Brightly BurningA stand-alone novel featuring Lavan Firestorm, a Herald with the rare but powerful Gift of Firestarting
+Brightly BurningA stand-alone novel featuring Lavan Firestorm, a Herald with the rare but powerful Gift of Firestarting.

 Vows and Honor

 Follows the story of Tarma and Kethry, a swordswoman and a mage, respectively.
 Originally a collection of short stories and not actually part of the Valdemar continuity, it was later fit into the setting.
 Only the second novel, Oathbreakers, is an actual novel — the first and third are collections of episodic short stories.

 The Exile's Trilogy

 Technically released as three independent novels, they form a rough trilogy anyway.
 The first two follow Alberich, a talented soldier with the Gift of ForeSight, Chosen despite being an officer in the army of Valdemar's most implacable enemy, Karse.
 They feature his gradual acceptance of the Heralds (and theirs of him), and his growing roles as Weaponmaster, Spymaster, and bodyguard to Princess (and later Queen) Selenay.
 The third novel follows Skif, a young thief, and only features Alberich (in his role as Spymaster) in the second half.